Eula Pearl Carter Scott: Service to Chickasaw Nation

 In 1972, Pearl began her "second career" as an active worker for the Chickasaw Nation.
 After studying at the Desert Willow Indian Training Center in Tucson, Arizona, she became one of the tribe's first community health representatives.
 In 1983, she was elected to the Chickasaw Legislature, where she served three terms.

 Recognition of her accomplishments

 She was inducted into the Chickasaw Nation Hall of Fame, a member of the International Women's Air & Space Museum, and the Oklahoma Aviation and Space Hall of Fame, and is a charter member of the National Museum of the American Indian at the Smithsonian.
 In 2014 a portrait of her was unveiled in the Oklahoma House of Representatives.

-There is a documentary about her titled Pearl Carter Scott: On Top of the World, and a non-documentary film about her titled Pearl.
+There is a documentary about her titled Pearl Carter Scott: On Top of the World, and a non-documentary narrative feature about her titled Pearl, released in 2010.